• Skip to primary navigation

 }

 First, in lines 5-9 we create an instance of a ZBar ImageScanner and configure it to detect all kinds of barcodes and QR codes.
-If you want only a specific kind of symbol to be detected, you need to change ZBAR_NONE to a different type listed here.
+If you want only a specific kind of symbol detected, you must change ZBAR_NONE to a different type listed here.
 We then convert the image to grayscale ( lines 11-13).
 We then convert the grayscale image to a ZBar compatible format in line 16 .
 Finally, we scan the image for symbols (line 19).
-Finally, we iterate over the symbols and extract the type, data, and location information and push it in the vector of detected objects (lines 21-40).
+Finally, we iterate over the symbols, extract the type, data, and location information, and push it in the vector of detected objects (lines 21-40).

 // Display barcode and QR code location